imjotaefe/imjotaefe/README.md

 Full Stack Software Developer with 5 years of experience, specialized in delivering high-quality and scalable solutions.

-I hold a degree in Software Engineering from UTFPR, where I built the foundation of my knowledge using Java, and I am currently pursuing an MBA in Full Stack Development at Rocketseat + Sírius, focused on the JavaScript stack.
+I hold a degree in Software Engineering from UTFPR, where I built the foundation of my knowledge, and I am currently pursuing an MBA in Full Stack Development at Rocketseat + Sírius, focused on the JavaScript stack.

-My core competency is system integration using REST APIs, with an emphasis on microservices architectures.

 I'm an explorer of tech, and a problem-solver.
 When I'm not in code, you'll find me playing some instrument.